Sales Impact Models: Why They Matter & How to Build Them

 Featured image for “Sales Impact Models: Why They Matter & How to Build Them”

 A prospect’s clear understanding of how your product or service benefits them can be what makes or breaks a deal.
 Building a sales impact model can help them understand.
-While things like rapport and social proof are also important to closing a sale, they can’t do it alone.
+While factors like rapport and social proof are also important to closing a sale, they can’t do it alone.

 Even though we realize the importance of demonstrating ROI, not all reps are doing it.
 In fact, research shows that only 16% of salespeople are very effective at it.